kubeflow/website/content/en/docs/components/kfserving/webapp.md

 Users can click on the name of an InferenceService, from the main page, and view a more detailed summary of the CR's state.
 In this page users can inspect:
-1. The overview of the InerenceService's status (OVERVIEW)
+1. The overview of the InferenceService's status (OVERVIEW)
 2. A user friendly representation of the CR's spec (DETAILS)
 3. Metrics from the underlying resources (METRICS)
 4. Logs from the created Pods (LOGS)